Louis A. Johnson: Revolt of the Admirals

 In the long run, Navy arguments for the supercarrier prevailed, though not for the reasons originally cited.
 A relative failure as a strategic nuclear deterrent, the large aircraft carrier would prove invaluable as an element of conventional rapid deployment tactical air forces, requiring neither overflight permissions or overseas basing rights with host nations.
 The successors to the canceled supercarrier, the new Forrestal-class aircraft carriers, and later designs, continue in service with the US Navy into the 21st century, forming the core of its offensive striking power.

 However, a more ominous (if less publicized) development than the supercarrier debate was Johnson's steady reduction of force in Navy ships, landing craft, and equipment needed for conventional force readiness.
 Ship after ship was mothballed from the fleet for lack of operating funds.
 The US Navy and Marine Corps, which had been the world's preeminent amphibious force just a few years earlier, lost most of its amphibious capabilities and landing craft which were scrapped or sold as surplus (the remaining craft were reserved solely for Army use in amphibious operations exercises, which did not utilize them in that role).
+To cheaply rectify the issue, Johnson oversaw the unpopular seizure of the ocean liner SS United States to convert her to a troop transport.
+The move further alienated naval-related elements of the US Government, including the shipyard, naval designers, Maritime Commission, and the press.
+This was the second time Johnson intervened with the shipyard, as the cancelation of the aircraft carrier United States allowed the ocean liner of the same name to begin construction in the same drydock.